DTJF/libpruio/src/doc/_6_messages.md

 PruIo::config().

-\Item{"Trg...: too much pre-trigger samples"} (... replaced by trigger number) The number of pre-trigger samples is too big. libpruio uses the DRam area as ring buffer for pre-trigger values.
+\Item{"Trg...: too much pre-trigger samples"} (... replaced by trigger number) The number of pre-trigger samples is too big. \Proj uses the DRam area as ring buffer for pre-trigger values.
 Its maximun size is `16 kB - PRUIO_DAT_ADC` -> Either reduce parameter `Samp` in the previous call to AdcUdt::mm_trg_pre().
 Or reduce the number of active